FigmaAI/KleverDesktop/README.md

    - Windows: Run as administrator if needed

 4. **Chrome Browser Issues**
-   - Error message: "Chrome browser check failed.
-Google Chrome is required."
+   - Notice: "Chrome Browser Notice: Google Chrome is recommended for optimal performance"
-   - Solution: Install Google Chrome (see Chrome Browser Setup section)
+   - Solution: For best experience, install Google Chrome (see Chrome Browser Setup section)
-   - Make sure Chrome is not running in the background when starting KleverDesktop
+   - Some automation features require Chrome to be installed
    - If Chrome is installed but not detected, try reinstalling Chrome
    - On Windows, ensure Chrome is installed for all users or the current user